ndr-repo/DocuFinderJS/README.md

 # Disclaimer
 **DocuFinder is intended for authorized use only**.

-If you are an investigator or open-source intelligence professional, ensure you have proper jurisdiction prior to accessing results.
+- If you are an investigator or open-source intelligence professional, ensure you have proper jurisdiction prior to accessing results.

-For external penetration tests & bug bounty work, only access scan results after verifying authorization from the target domain (ex: Is the URL in-scope?).
-By running a scan, this is passive reconnaissance.
+- For external penetration tests & bug bounty work, only access scan results after verifying authorization from the target domain.
+- ex: Is the URL in-scope?
+- By running a scan, this is passive reconnaissance.
 However, opening links contained in scan results is an active engagement.

-These could be files containing sensitive info & downloaded directly to your machine on-access.
+- These could be files containing sensitive info & downloaded directly to your machine on-access.

-**I am not responsible for any legal or criminal proceedings filed against you for using this tool**.
+- **I am not responsible for any legal or criminal proceedings filed against you for using this tool**.

 # Getting Started
 To get started with the DocuFinderJS bookmarklet, perform the following: